pierrecavalier/graph_fink/README.md

 Data can be found [here](https://fink-portal.org/) and once put in a folder data, one can create his own graph.

-The report details the code and how it is used.
+The report details the code and how it is used (but in french).
+Presentation slides are in english however.